converged-computing/metrics-operator/docs/development/designs.md

 ### Standalone

 A standalone metric does not require an application container or a storage specification, but rather uses a "standalone" setting that indicates it runs on its own.
+This is also enforced in design - since a standalone metric has finer control of the underlying JobSet, as a metric it must be run on its own.
 As an example, for a networking tool that uses MPI to run across nodes, we can set the number of pods (via the indexed job) to a number greater than 1, and then we will be making an indexed job with that many pods to run the command.
 That might look like this:

 ![img/standalone-metric.png](img/standalone-metric.png)